mlc-ai/web-stable-diffusion/README.md

 * Careful planning of memory usage so we can fit the models into memory.

 We do not want to only do it for just one model.
 Instead, we would like to present a repeatable, hackable, composable workflow that enables anyone to easily develop and optimize these models in a **Python-first** environment and universally **deploy** them everywhere, including the web.

+## Get Started

+We will later soon update a Jupyter notebook that guides through how to build locally and deploy the stable diffusion model with local GPU runtime.

 ## How?